Tineo

 Plaza de las Campas

-Built in 1525, it is one of the best examples of 16th century palatial civil architecture in Asturias.
-After the restoration of the building, preserving its original appearance, it currently houses a hotel and the Valentín Alba Museum of Antiquities.
+Built in 1525, this palace is one of the finest examples of 16th-century civil architecture in Asturias.
+Following a careful restoration that preserved its original character, the building now houses a hotel and the Valentín Alba Museum of Antiquities.

 Chapel of San Roque and Fountain of the Muses